jedipunkz/miniecs/README.md

 ### Execute Sub-Command

-A sub-command to exec command on container by specifying any resources.
+A sub-command to execute command in container.

 ```shell
 $ miniecs exec \